lis-epfl/micro-502/docs/assignment/project_description.rst

 **Overall Grading:**

+- We run your code on 3 randomly generated worlds (they are the same 3 used for everyone).
 - Each world/map will be graded separately.
 - Your final grade will be the average of your grades across all maps.